-Photo: I actually got my daughter to pose a kiss with me!
+Above Photo: I actually got my daughter to pose a kiss with me!
 It seemed I needed a real KISS in this article somewhere

-It’s a design principal noted by the U.S. Navy in 1960 and it basically stated that most systems work best if they are made to be simple rather than complicated.
+It’s a design principle noted by the U.S. Navy in 1960 and it basically stated that most systems work best if they are made to be simple rather than complicated.
 Seems like good enough advice, right?

 Well, as a web developer and especially one that specializes in website support (i.e. I am working on sites I didn’t build), I can tell you that it seems to be human nature to do the exact opposite.
 We like to complicate the hell out of things!

-Who’s to Blame?
+KISS Web Development, Who’s to Blame?

-When talking about websites there are two obvious sources for this propensity to make the simple complicated:
+When talking about KISS web development there are two obvious sources for the propensity to make the simple complicated:

-I’m going to argue that web developers don’t make things complicated because we want to but instead I see two very common reasons to how websites become more complicated than they have to be:
+I’m going to argue that web developers don’t make things complicated because we want to but instead I see two very common reasons for how websites become more complicated than they have to be:

-- The client that tries to automate workflows by introducing third-party APIs, complex membership or customer models, unique commerce solutions, etc.
+The client that tries to automate workflows by introducing third-party APIs, complex membership or customer models, unique e-commerce solutions, etc.

 I’m simply pointing out a few places the KISS principle can be used effectively and asking developers and website owners alike to think about the complexities they might be introducing in an attempt to simplify before it is too late.

-Common Sources of Complexity
+Common Sources of Complexity in Websites

 This is where we see the KISS principle broken the most.
 The scenario is almost always the same.
 The website owner wants to automate part of their workflow and who could blame them for thinking that technology could answer this need.
 Common examples that we see include: